DerGuru/The-Resonant/General/Harmonic Resonance.md

    The caster feels for the local frequency field and tunes into its resonance.
 Goal: to find a pattern that fits as smoothly as possible into the ambient structure.

 2. **Pattern Structuring**
-   The desired frequency pattern is constructed—like a harmonic chord.
+   The desired frequency pattern is constructed - like a harmonic chord.
 Includes personal resonance, target resonance, and fine-tuning for the desired effect.

 3. **Invested Activation**
    Through an Invest, the caster delivers the energy required for the pattern to emerge.